janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 </rpc-reply>
 ~~~

-If instead one or more of the entags sent by the client do not match
+If instead one or more of the entity-tags sent by the client do not match
+the entity-tags on the server, or one or more of the timestamps sent by
-the entags on the server, it might respond:
+the client is older than on the server, the server might respond:

 ~~~
 <rpc-reply xmlns="urn:ietf:params:xml:ns:netconf:base:1.0"